 The focus can be locked.
 After locking the focus, the focal distance will not change even when you release your finger from the shutter button.

 Lock the focus.

-- Keep the shutter button pressed halfway and press the ◀ button. - ► The focus locks and AFL is displayed on the screen. - If you release your finger from the shutter button, and press the ◀ button once more, AFL will disappear and the focus will unlock
+- The focus locks and AFL is displayed on the screen. - If you release your finger from the shutter button, and press the button once more, AFL will disappear and the focus will unlock.